DreymaR/BigBagKbdTrixPKL/Source/README.md

 	- Fixed: Win+Spc was broken in commit "Repeat and Compose keys" (506e5b).
 It sent a space instead.
 The error was in pkl_Send().
 	- In the `EPKL_HelpImgGen_Settings` file, the BrutalMode setting governs whether the EPKL HIG moves generated images straight into the layout folder.
 		- If this setting is true, generated images may overwrite any existing ones.
 Also, the `ImgGen_` temporary folder is deleted after use.
+* EPKL v1.3.1: WIP

+	- Mapping a state to `®#` where # is a hex number will repeat the previous key # times.
+This is affected by modifiers, but not sticky ones.
+	- The img_HideStates setting can hide the `ext` layer image too, and even DK shift states specified as `dk#`; # is a shift state (0,1,6,7).

 <br>

 TODO: